incepter/react-async-states/packages/docs/docs/intro.md

 This is a library for decentralized state management in React.
 It assumes that state is issued from a function called the `the producer function`.

-The state value is then composed of three properties:
+The state value is composed of three properties:

 |Property|Type                                   |Description              |
 |--------|---------------------------------------|-------------------------|